Random Yard Projects

 Here are two card organisms.
 They’re organisms because they’re made up of atoms and molecules.
 Both have a header molecule consisting of an icon, header text, and subhead text.
 They both have content, the one on the left showing a repeating photo/text molecule while the other showing a grid of icon and label molecules.
 Let’s now pose this question: should these two cards be cataloged as two separate organisms in the design system, or as one with enough variation to produce the two examples shown?
 I’d say the latter is the best option.
 Both are the same organism.
 They only vary in content — in this case, content made of different molecules and atoms.

 Now, let’s consider each card’s spacing, with particular attention to the bottom of the cards.
-Both show a buffer (highlighted in green above) between the card’s content and the edge of the card.
+Both show a buffer (highlighted in green) between the card’s content and the edge of the card.
 Note that the amount of buffer differs (and, indeed, the buffer differs both in real and perceptual terms).

 Padding differences caused by the interaction between variations in content versus the same containing element.
 Top image shows actual measurement difference while the bottom shows my subjective, perceptual difference (which you can disagree with.
 The point is that actual versus perceptual are different).